thomasherbertoh/machine-learning-notes/Machine Learning Basics.md

 Increasing the amount of (good) data we feed our #algorithm  can only improve its performance.
 In fact, as seen in the example, it can be a good way of forcing our model to fit the curve better even if the degree of the curve we're creating is suboptimal.
 ![[curve-fitting-generalisation.png]]
 Formally, $E(f; D_n) \rightarrow E(f;p_{data})$ as $n \rightarrow \infty$, that is "as the amount of data increases, the error on the training set tends towards the error the model would get on the actual data".

+## #Assumptions

+Some machine learning approaches make strong #assumptions , which if correct can lead to better performance, but if incorrect could lead to complete failure of the model.
+Other approaches don't take into account any kind of #assumption , meaning they can learn from more varied data but are more prone to overfitting and generally require more training data.

+Knowing the model beforehand can drastically improve not only the learning speed, but also the required number of examples to attain an acceptable level of accuracy.
+It's important to ensure the correctness of any #assumptions made, however, as incorrect assumptions could have the exact inverse effect.

+### #Bias

+#Bias is a measure of how strong the assumptions on a model are.
+Low-bias classifiers (such as #K-NN or decision trees) make minimal/no #assumptions about the data, whereas high-bias classifiers make strong #assumptions about the data.